lukaszszvmczvk/SudokuSolver/README.md

 # 🧩 Sudoku Solver

-This is a **GPU-accelerated Sudoku Solver** implemented in **C** with **CUDA**.
+This is a **GPU-accelerated Sudoku Solver** implemented in **C++** with **CUDA**.
 The project demonstrates how parallel computing can significantly speed up solving complex Sudoku puzzles by distributing computations across thousands of GPU threads.

 ---